Koopman operator-based model reduction for switched-system control of PDEs: Open- and closed-loop control using K-ROMs

-For real systems, it is often insufficient to determine a control input a priori.
-Due to the so-called \emph{plant-model mismatch} -- the difference between the dynamics of the real system and the model -- the open-loop control input will not be able to control the system as desired or at least be non-optimal.
-Furthermore, disturbances cannot be taken into account by open-loop control strategies.
-A remedy to this issue is MPC \cite{GP17}, where open-loop problems are solved repeatedly on finite horizons (cf.~Figure~\ref{fig:MPC}).
-Using a model of the system dynamics, an open-loop optimal control problem is solved in real-time over a so-called \emph{prediction horizon} of length $p$:

-The first part of this solution is then applied to the real system while the optimization is repeated with the prediction horizon moving forward by one sample time.
-(The indexing $i-s+1$ is required to account for the finite-horizon control and the infinite-horizon state.)
-For this reason, MPC is also referred to as \emph{moving horizon control} or \emph{receding horizon control}.

-\begin{remark} Note that -- following \cite{GP17} -- the system dynamics are of discrete form.
-The motivation behind this is that the control is constant over each sample time interval.
-When dealing with continuous-time systems, this formulation can be regarded as flow map $\Phi^h$ (cf.~Section~\ref{subsec:Koopman}) of the continuous dynamics.
-Since it is not important for the results in this article, we will from now on not distinguish between $\Phi$ and $\Phi^h$. \end{remark}

-Similar to the previous section, we now replace the dynamical control system by $n_c$ autonomous systems $\Phi_{0}$ to $\Phi_{n_c-1}$ and thereby transform Problem \eqref{eq:MPC} to a switching problem:

-In other words, each entry of $\tau$ describes which system $\Phi_{\tau_i}$ to apply in the $i^{\mathsf{th}}$ step.
-Due to the discrete-time dynamics, Problem~\eqref{eq:MPC_STO} is now a combinatorial problem that can be solved using dynamic programming \cite{BD15, XA00}, for instance.
-Since the aim of the article is to introduce the K-ROM-based switched systems concept, we simply evaluate the objective for all possible $\tau$ and select the optimal solution.
-For large values of $ n_c $ or $ p $, however, this is not feasible anymore.

-\section{Open and closed-loop control using K-ROMs}
+\section{Open- and closed-loop control using K-ROMs}

-If the system dynamics $G$ are known, then the open- and closed-loop techniques from the previous section can immediately be applied.
-However, if the underlying system dynamics are described by a PDE, then solving the problem numerically (e.g., with a finite element method) can quickly become very expensive such that real-time applicability is not guaranteed.
+If the system dynamics $G$ are known, then the techniques from Section~\ref{subsec:STMPC} can immediately be applied.
+However, if the underlying system dynamics are described by a PDE, then solving the problem numerically (e.g., with a finite element method) can quickly become very expensive such that real-time applicability is not feasible.
 Furthermore, there are many systems where the dynamics are not known explicitly.
 In both situations, we can use observations to approximate the Koopman operator and derive a linear system describing the dynamics of these observations.
 These could consist of (part of) the system state as well as arbitrary functions of the state such as the lift coefficient of an object within a flow field.